 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the A58 does not provide wifi capability.

-Both the A58 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the A58 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A58 was replaced by the Sony A68, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A58 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the A58 and A7 II can be found, respectively, in the Sony A58 Manual (free pdf) or the online Sony A7 II Manual.